jimmyyentran/Designing-Data-Intensive-Applications-Notes/README.md

     - Harder to reason and provide weak consistency
   - **Leaderless replication**: Send write to multiple nodes and reads to sever nodes to detect and correct nodes with stale data
+- Strange effects caused by replication lag
+  - **Read after write consistency**: User see data submitted themselves
+  - **Monotonic reads**: After see data at a point, shouldn't see data from earlier
+  - **Consistent prefix reads**: User should see data that makes causal sense: seeing question and reply in order
+- Conflicts occur in multileader and leaderless replicaiton when multiple write happen
+  - Algorithm that DB can use to determine if happen concurrently (version)